10 Reasons to Choose the CSU

 In addition to industry-leading technology, the CSU's continued efforts include increasing the number of courses using low- or no-cost learning materials through Affordable Learning Solutions (AL$) to provide equitable access to education and improve retention.
 The program saves students across California $77 million annually.

-Digital equity initiatives are an important component of the CSU's efforts to recover from the pandemic and improve student success while eliminating opportunity and achievement gaps as part of GI2025.
+Digital equity initiatives are an important component of the CSU's efforts to recover from the pandemic and improve student success while eliminating opportunity and achievement gaps.

 07